sobteclib/sobtec2/en/content/05coati.md

 Years of experience went into developing and producing our own open-source version of the Spider, with many improvements, such as modular extensions you can use to add listeners in groups of up to twelve.

 We build our Spiders by hand, for our own use and for sale.
 We also sell make-your-own kits at cost price.
-All the schematics, parts references and complete building instructions are published online [^online] under the GNU General Public License.
+All the schematics, parts references and complete building instructions are published online [^2] under the GNU General Public License.

 ## Training new tech collectives

 Since the Spider project went online, we have run a number of electronics workshops, training people to build their own spiders.
 We also know of at least one group, in Ukraine, that has built Spiders without any contact with us.
 We invite technicians from other groups to join us at large events and see how the technology works in the field.
 We have taken part in a number of skill-sharing weekends, helping new groups to get started.
-We have participated in the creation of new collectives using Spiders and inventing their own interpreting solutions in Romania [^Romania] and Poland [^Poland], as well as an international collective, Bla [^Bla], which has Spiders and small radio kits that travel to different events around Europe.
+We have participated in the creation of new collectives using Spiders and inventing their own interpreting solutions in Romania [^4] and Poland [^5], as well as an international collective, Bla [^6], which has Spiders and small radio kits that travel to different events around Europe.

 ## Conclusions